Squirrel White

-Marquarius Malik "Squirrel" White (born May 5, 2004) is an American college football wide receiver for the Florida State Seminoles, he previously played for the Tennessee Volunteers.
+Marquarius Malik "Squirrel" White (born May 5, 2004) is an American former professional football wide receiver.
+He played college football for the Tennessee Volunteers and Florida State Seminoles in college and was signed as an undrafted free agent by the Chicago Bears in 2026.
+Shortly after, he retired from professional football.

 Early life

 White's great-grandmother nicknamed him "Squirrel" as an infant because he imitated the movement of a squirrel in her garden.
 According to White, "When she was holding me, there was a squirrel in her garden.
 It picked her tomato.
 And when the squirrel moved, I moved at the same time.
 So she started calling me [Squirrel]."

 High school career

-He attended Clay-Chalkville High School in Clay, Alabama.
+White attended and played high school football at Clay-Chalkville High School in Clay, Alabama.
 As a senior, he had 49 receptions for 1,162 yards and 16 touchdowns.
 White committed to the University of Tennessee to play college football.
-White also ran track in high school.
+He also ran track in high school.

 College career

 As a true freshman at Tennessee, White played in 12 games and had 30 receptions for 481 yards with two touchdowns.

-After the 2024 school season Squirrel entered the transfer portal.
+After the 2024 school season, White entered the transfer portal.
 He landed with the Florida State Seminoles.